ningxxu/ningxxu.github.io/content/_index.md

-🍵 Hallo, my name is ning and this is my internet home base.
+🍵 Hallo, my name is ning and this is my internet home base

-I studied how to [design things][old-portfolio-url], and have been [building products on the internet][linkedin-url].
+I studied how to [design things][old-portfolio-url], and have been [building products on the internet][linkedin-url]

-These days I also parent, see: [Blog][blog-url].
+These days I also parent, see: [Blog][blog-url]

 ---